 Okta Mobile uses SSO to extend its functionality to apps on your iPad or iPhone.
 The Okta Mobile application provides an embedded Okta browser and app menu.
 You can download and install the Okta Mobile app from the Apple App store.
 For more information on mobile apps and Okta Mobile, see About Okta Mobile.

 - For simple authentication scenarios, you can leverage the Okta Browser Plugin or use the bookmark app integration from the OIN.
-See Allow end users to add apps with the plugin and Create a Bookmark App integration.
+See Allow end users to add apps with Okta Browser Plugin and Create a Bookmark App integration.

 The Okta browser plugin enables you to automatically sign into applications that would otherwise require you to manually enter your credentials.
 For more information on the browser plugin, see Okta Browser Plugin .